Kindness is contagious

 Many other best-selling authors have written about the topic of generosity.
 But they are not the only ones educating people on the virtues of showing kindness.

-The Advantages Of Kindness Are Backed Up By Science
+The Advantages of Kindness Are Backed up by Science

 Much scientific research has been done to examine whether kindness is contagious.
 Within this research, there has been a big focus on empathy in general.